-Booyong was purchased just over 2 years ago by the Williams family and we are so excited to be exploring this property and entering the world of conservation.
-We are constantly enchanted by Booyong and the incredible flora and fauna that surround us.
+The Williams family have been at Booyong 4 years now and we are still exploring the property and becoming acquainted with the Conservation area.
+We are constantly enchanted by Booyong, the changing seasons and the incredible flora and fauna that surround us.

-We have been encouraged by friends and family to share our lovely rustic cabin with others and we are delighted that you’ve come to stay.
+We have been encouraged by friends and family to share our lovely rustic cabin with others and have thoroughly enjoyed meeting visitors to the property.

-Our team at Booyong includes Bob our father/in law/caretaker and who moved down from the Mountains near Mackay to manage the property.
-Bob can do everything and is very handy with a hammer; he also has an incredible green thumb!
+Our team at Booyong includes Bob our father/in law/caretaker and who moved down from the Mountains near Mackay.
+Bob can do everything and is very handy with a hammer, we’re lucky to have him around.
 We just need to continue to educate him on permaculture principles and introduce him to Australian natives a little more to keep the birds happy.
-Brett works on airplanes and is passionate about all things mechanical which is very handy and his wife Michelle (that’s me) am a counsellor and work with people with Younger Onset Dementia.
+Brett works on airplanes and is passionate about all things mechanical which is very handy and his wife Michelle (that’s me) am a counsellor and works with people with Younger Onset Dementia.
 We have two children Poppy and Jack who love coming to the property and are learning so much during their time at Booyong!

 Booyong is also supported by the original owners Dave and Beryl who placed it under Conservation and dedicated many years restoring it to its natural state.
-Van, a very passionate botanist knows the property well has been generously sharing his knowledge with us and of course the local Landcare are always available to drop in and assist us in identifying weeds and native flora.
+Van, a very passionate botanist knows the property well has been generously sharing his knowledge with us and of course the local Landcare are always available to drop in and assist is in identifying weeds and native flora.
 In addition we continue to develop our relationships with local groups like the Botanist Bush Bashers and the local birdwatching groups.
 We also can’t forget Louie a resident of Comboyne who has bee hives on the property and delivers fresh honey which we share with guests seasonally!